Skip to main content

 2. Navigate to the document’s Attachments section

-4. Edit the JSON in a text editor (validate with a JSON linter)
+4. Edit the file in a text editor

 5. Upload the modified file back as an attachment